-Mouse mutants as tools to dissect the genome’s regulatory architecture
+Mouse mutants that dissect the genome’s regulatory architecture

-Early in my career, I helped develop a unique collection of mouse mutants that carry reciprocal chromosome translocations.
-Over the years we have mapped and sequenced a number of the translocation breakpoints, revealing simple DNA "breakage and reunion" events with molecular signatures of non-homologous end-joining, a repair mechanism also associated with translocations occurring in somatic tissues, was also operating in the germlines of the founder translocation mutant mice.
+Early in my career, I helped develop a unique collection of mouse mutants, each carrying distinct reciprocal chromosome translocations.
+We have mapped and sequenced the translocation breakpoints, revealing simple DNA "breakage and reunion" events with molecular signatures of non-homologous end-joining, a repair mechanism also associated with translocations occurring in somatic tissues, was also operating in the germlines of the founder translocation mutant mice.

 |12Gso, a reciprocal translocation involving chromosomes 4 and 9, is associated with recessive skeletal development, kidney, and reproductive defects (left).
 The mutation produces a tissue-specific KO of Tbx18 by separating the gene from long-distance enhancers, including a urogenital enhancer that our group has recently characterized.
 Because translocations involve obvious changes in chromosome structure, they can be visualized and mapped with fluorescent in situ hybridization, or FISH (right).|